 Do It Anyway

-Accepting that some of our fears are hypothetical and the likelyhood of them manifesting is low can be difficult.
+Accepting that some of our fears are hypothetical and the likelihood of them manifesting is low can be difficult.
 All our fears can feel just as real as each other regardless If those fears are hypothetical.
-This is why categories them and acknowlding them is important.
+This is why categories them and acknowledging them is important.
 Otherwise we spend way too much time in a state of fear and we already know this has several other effects on our wellbeing.

 A hypothetical fear is a fear that lacks facts, an example is “I failed my driving test the first time, I will never pass my driving test”.

 Learning to drive is a skill and like all skills practice is needed.
 Also it is important to know that not everyone has the same style of learning.
-Find a way to practice for your test that is benefical to you.
+Find a way to practice for your test that is beneficial to you.
 It may just be that the way you was practicing and taking in information before was not the best way for you to learn a new skill.

 You are more than capable of trying again until you get the results you want.
 Give yourself the time you need in order to feel what you need to feel.
 Instead of seeing this as a negative thing, think of a new approach.

 “My goals and aspirations are bigger than my fears”